This site will help you with the common questions and summarises what are the current options in Blokada v4.

 - Open Blokada and check if it is active and not reporting any errors.

 - Check if the hosts counter is not equal to zero.
 If it is, select some blacklist filters so that ads can be blocked.
 If the counter is still zero, grant storage access permission in the System Settings - Applications - Blokada, then clear data and cache and reboot the device.

 - Make sure you don't have too many apps in the allow list - maybe that's why you are seeing ads.

 - If you see ads in your browser, deactivate any kind of traffic compression or optimisation in the browser's settings.

-- Deactivate Blokada, close it (by swiping it out from the Recents screen), and turn it on again.
+- Deactivate Blokada, close it (by swiping it out from the system's Recents screen), and turn it on again.

-- If you recently changed your settings (filters, whitelist, etc), remember it takes time before new configuration start working.
+- If you recently changed your settings (filters, allowlist, etc), remember it takes time before new configuration start working.
 Give it some time.

 - Clear app data for Blokada (in system settings), or reinstall it.